uneqorn/api-docs/source/includes/_xbridge.md

 Parameter     | Type          | Description
 --------------|---------------|-------------
-asset         | string        | The ticker of the asset you want to view UTXOs for. split_amount  | string        | The desired output size.
+asset         | string        | The ticker of the asset you want to split UTXOs for. split_amount  | string        | The desired output size.
 For example, an address with a balance of 10 and split amount of 2.5 would yield 4 UTXOs at 2.5 each. address       | string        | The address to split UTXOs in.
 Only coin in this address will be split. include_fees  | bool          | (Optional Parameter) Defaults to `true`.<br>`true`: Include the trade P2SH deposit fees in the split UTXO.<br>`false`: Ignore the deposit fees and make the split UTXO exactly for the `split_amount`.